swiftlang/swift-testing/Documentation/ABI/Pending-ABIv1.md

 > Do not depend on this version or make assumptions that these changes will
 > remain part of this ABI version.

-## Issue severity and warning issues.
+## Issue severity and warning issues

 Introduced a notion of "severity" for issues, and a new "warning" severity level which is lower than the default "error" level.
 Clients upgrading from v0 should